Meet The Internet's Favorite Spin Instructor: Briana Owens of Spiked Spin

 Briana: The process to get certified is not difficult.
 But I think to be a good instructor is difficult.
 It’s difficult to be an instructor because you have to be able to connect to people beyond the workout.
 And this again is a part of the idea that every experience is different.
 I went to one instructor and I absolutely hated it, and then I went to another instructor who changed my entire life.
 So, I think you need to be able to reach people at different places.
 You need to be able to connect to them from an authentic place.
 Like, if you just want to get paid to do your job at a gym, that’s fine.
 But from my perspective, what I’m doing is much larger than that and much more transformative, so it requires a real effort.

-But Spiked spin isn’t just all hip hop right.
+But Spiked Spin isn’t just all hip hop right.
 There’s an inspirational layer to your rides as well?

 Briana: We always close every ride in some form of appreciation and a moment of gratitude.
 I believe that reflection time in fitness is imperative.
 It looks different in every class, but it’s very necessary to me.
 Most of the time, we turn up.
 Sometimes I’m pumping up your confidence, and sometimes I’m speaking to some deep stuff on your mind.
 It really depends on the vibe of the room, what music is playing, and what the riders are receptive to.
 So, that moment of gratitude is usually wrapping up whatever that experience was for that night.